Dread at 30,000 ft: Inside the increasingly violent world of US flight attendants

 Flight attendants are safety professionals trained in dealing with everything from a medical emergency to a potential terrorist incident.

-"We're not here to serve you a coke, we're here to save your life," is how Amirzadeh puts it.
+"We're not here to serve you a Coke, we're here to save your life," is how Amirzadeh puts it.

 But there's the concern, she says, that dealing with unruly passengers could prevent crew from dealing with other issues on board.

-"We are the people that are going to give you CPR, we're the people that are going to give you the Heimlich Maneuver, we are the people that are going to put out the fire.
+"We are the people that are going to give you CPR, we're the people that are going to give you the Heimlich maneuver, we are the people that are going to put out the fire.
 But we might miss those things if we're too busy arguing with someone else about putting their mask on."

 Malis says dealing with unruly passengers is a team effort -- if a passenger seems to have taken against a particular flight attendant, another crew member stepping in could calm them down.